gangtey-valley

 This beautiful monastery, also called Gangtey Goempa, stands tall in the center of the valley.
 Built in the 1600s, it’s one of the most important religious sites in Bhutan.
 The views from here are amazing—you can see all across the green valley.

-You might hear monks chanting, bells ringing, and see butter lamps flickering inside.
+You might hear monks chanting and bells ringing and see butter lamps flickering inside.
 The monastery is not just a tourist spot; it’s a place where the locals come to pray and celebrate festivals.

-Things to Do in Gangtey Valley: Start your trip with a visit to Gangtey Monastery to feel the spirit of the valley.
+• Things to Do in Gangtey Valley: Start your trip with a visit to Gangtey Monastery to experience the spirit of the valley.

 2. Walk the Beautiful Gangtey Nature Trail